-- 3.1 For print materials, a basic requirement is a phrase acknowledging support from the National Endowment for the Arts using the following language: "This project is supported in part by an award from the National Endowment for the Arts." - 3.1.a We encourage you to include "To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov." - 3.1.b In addition, we encourage you to use the National Endowment for the Arts current logo whenever possible. - 3.2 For radio or television broadcast, we require the following voice-over language: "This project is supported in part by an award from the National Endowment for the Arts.
+- 3.1 For print and online project materials, a basic requirement is a phrase acknowledging support from the National Endowment for the Arts using the following language: "This project is supported in part by the National Endowment for the Arts." - We encourage you to include "To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov." - In addition, we encourage you to use the National Endowment for the Arts current logo whenever possible to accurately indicate that either your project has been supported by the National Endowment for the Arts, or that your organization is currently receiving support from the National Endowment for the Arts.
+As the agency's logo has changed over the years, please check the link above to make sure you are using the correct logo. - You may also use social media to indicate National Endowment for the Arts support of your project, such as "This project is supported in part by the National Endowment for the Arts."
+It is also acceptable to include the agency in a list among other project supporters.
+(On Twitter and Instagram, you may use @NEAarts instead of spelling out the full name of the agency.) - 3.2 For radio or television broadcast, we require the following voice-over language: "This project is supported in part by the National Endowment for the Arts.
 On the web at arts dot gov." For television broadcast, display of the National Endowment for the Arts logo and web address is required. - 3.3 We reserve the right to change the language of the required acknowledgement of National Endowment for the Arts support, as well as the right to disallow the use of our logo and acknowledgement of our support.